 3 Methods Convert Physical to Virtual for Hyper-V & Azure

-1) Let’s start with Microsoft, Microsoft Virtual Machine Converter (MVMC) 3.0
+1) Microsoft Virtual Machine Converter (MVMC) 3.0

 2) Use Disk2vhd

-Remember, Disk2VHD should be used from the Physical computer.
-If you are doing P2V by this method in production environment, its recommended to shutdown the main applications, disconnect the network clients and any other activities which change the system files and folders.
+Remember, we need to use Disk2VHD on the same computer we intend to perform P2V.
+Suppose you are doing P2V by this method in a production environment.
+In that case, it’s recommended to shut down the main applications, disconnect the network clients, and do other activities that could change the system files and folders.

-3) VMware Standalone converter
+3) VMware Standalone Converter

-The procedure may look long but we do not have any choice to do P2V with free products.
-You can install the VMware stand alone converter on a network computer or target physical computer (I prefer on target physical computer) and start the P2V conversion.
+The procedure may look long, but we do not have any other choice but to do P2V with free products.
+You can install the VMware stand-alone converter on a network computer or target physical computer (I prefer on the target physical computer) and start the P2V conversion.

 You can follow this guide to learn how to convert VMDK to VHD by StarWind free V2V.

-I hope this post would be helpful.
-In my experience, I have used first all three methods to convert a physical machine and export it in to latest Windows 2012 R2 Hyper-V 3, which worked fine.
+I hope this post will be helpful.
+In my experience, I have successfully used all three methods to convert a physical machine and export it into the latest Hyper-V.